History of Aroostook War in Timeline

 Aroostook War

-In 2013, the commercial right-of-way, vital for British commercial interests to transit through Maine, is still in use by the Eastern Maine Railway subsidiary of the New Brunswick Railway Company and by the Montreal, Maine and Atlantic Railway.
+In 2013, the commercial right-of-way, which allows British commercial interests to transit through Maine to and from southern New Brunswick or Nova Scotia, is still being used by the Eastern Maine Railway subsidiary of the New Brunswick Railway Company and by the Montreal, Maine and Atlantic Railway.